dennisrcao/neural-stem-slicer/README.md

 Just drag in any audio file (`.mp3/.wav`) and Neural Stem Slicer intelligently processes and automatically:

-- Splits tracks into 8 high-quality stems using neural networks
+- Splits tracks into 8 high-quality stems using Demucs Hybrid Transformers
   - Bass, Vocals, Melody, Drums
   - Drums → Kick, Snare, Toms, Cymbals
 - Detects and labels all files with BPM and key using deep learning analysis (with manual override)